okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/submit-app/main/index.md

 * **App website**:  Provide a link to your product or service homepage or a specific location on your website where users can learn more about your integration.

 * **App use case**: Specify one or more use cases for Okta to categorize your integration in the OIN catalog.
 Click **Add Another** to choose up to five use cases.
+See [Use case guidelines](/docs/guides/submit-app-prereq/main/#use-case-guidelines).

 * **App description**: Give a general description of your application and what the Okta integration does.
-For examples, see the overview section for any of the integrations listed on the [OIN](https://www.okta.com/integrations/).
+See [App description guidelines](/docs/guides/submit-app-prereq/main/#app-description-guidelines).

 * **App icon**: Upload a PNG, JPG, or GIF file of a logo to accompany your integration in the catalog.
 The logo file must be smaller than 1 MB in size.
-For best results, use a PNG image with a transparent background, a landscape orientation, and use a minimum resolution of 420 x 120 pixels to prevent upscaling.
+See [Logo guidelines](/docs/guides/submit-app-prereq/main/#logo-guidelines).

 #### Customer support